Dear Parents:

 $300.00 – Cost to attend two of three overnight trips to regional locations, such as a Coast Guard training center or marine port; usually a two-night trip within 150 miles.
 All food, program materials and recognition items are included in these fees, which are payable to the adult Ship Treasurer using your VISA card on the Ship website.

-One-time costs for new members not included in the above:
+One-time costs not included in above:

 Annual Reception Contributions